hemel160238/CSEKU_SDP_2017_FoodBook/README.md

 		  Khulna University, Khulna, Bangladesh.

 Project Details :
-		Food Book is a great app for ‘FOOD LOVERS’ .
+		Food Blog is a great app for ‘FOOD LOVERS’ .
 Here user can create account and share posts about their favorite Foods 			they’ve tested in various restaurant and even in home.
 They can also see posts from other users and Give a rating according 		    to their taste and interest.

 		This app will help one to get proper rating based on people who have tested the food .